cirept/salesforceToolbar/README.md

 8. Click 'save'

-9. **A 'url no longer exists' page will appear.**<br>
+~9. **A 'url no longer exists' page will appear.**<br>
 ![Error Page](https://github.com/cirept/salesforceToolbar/raw/master/assets/css/images/errorImage.png)<br>
 It's okay!
-The activity was logged succesfully!
+The activity was logged succesfully!~

-10. Close the tab.
+~10.
+Close the tab.~

 11. DONE!
+You will be redirected to the launch.

 ---